Kingdom of Kush: Military

 During the siege of Hermopolis in the eighth century BC, siege towers were built for the Kushite army led by Piye, in order to enhance the efficiency of Kushite archers and slingers.

 After leaving Thebes, Piye's first objective was besieging Ashmunein.
-He gathered his army after their lack of success so far, and undertook the personal supervision of operations including the erection of a siege tower from which Kushite archers could fire down into the city.
+Following his army's lack of success he undertook the personal supervision of operations including the erection of a siege tower from which Kushite archers could fire down into the city.

 Early shelters protecting sappers armed with poles trying to breach mud-brick ramparts gave way to battering rams.

 Bowmen were the most important force components in the Kushite military.
-Ancient sources indicate that Kushite archers favored one-piece bows that were between six and seven feet long, with so powerful a draw strength that many of the archers used their feet to bend their bows.
+Ancient sources indicate that Kushite archers favored one-piece bows that were between six and seven feet long, with a draw strength so powerful that many of the archers used their feet to bend their bows.
 However, composite bows were also used in their arsenal.
 Greek historian Herodotus indicated that primary bow construction was of seasoned palm wood, with arrows made of cane.
 Kushite arrows were often poisoned-tipped.

 Elephants were occasionally used in warfare during the Meroitic period, as seen in the war against Rome around 20 BC.